Retro Branding Is About the Version of You That Lives in the Past.

 Consistency (and the authenticity it creates) is a tool that’s available even to brands without a nostalgic past.

-But new brands can build their own symbols early.
+Even symbolism doesn’t require decades to build.
+Sure, old brands had time to collect symbols (the Coke bottle, VW shape, Star Wars logo), but new brands can build their own symbols early.
 Think of an image, phrase, or ritual that people can recognize and pass along.

 Example: Liquid Death’s water cans feel instantly iconic because they flipped a simple object (a water can) into a rebellious cultural symbol.